learnbin.net nav logo

 Dissociation constant eq 11

-In the above system of the acetic acid aqueous solution, CH3COOH acts as an acid, and water act as the base.
+In the above system of the acetic acid aqueous solution, CH3COOH acts as an acid, and water acts as the base.
 So CH3COO- is the conjugated base of CH3COOH and H3O+ is the conjugated acid of water.

 Dissociation Constants for Conjugate Acid/Base Pairs